pombredanne/bfi/implementation.md

 When we do a query though the filter is sparse - for a single criteria only 4 bits of 1024 will be set.

 We can use this to skip large chunks of the index.
-The index data is stored in pages with the filter stored in column order.
+The index data is stored in pages with the 128 filter bytes stored in column order.

     Primary keys:   pk1   pk2   pk3   pk4
                     -----------------------
-                    f1[0] f2[0] f3[0] f4[0]
+    Filters:        f1[0] f2[0] f3[0] f4[0]
                     f1[1] f2[1] f3[1] f4[1]
                     f1[2] f2[2] f3[2] f4[2]
                     ...